PacketSender642/taxi/README.md

 # Taxi

-simple compiled language written in V
+simple compiled language, and a compiler backend.

+> [!CAUTION]
+> Taxi is not finished, and wont be for a while.
+So expect breaking changes and big bugs, and missing features!

+## Features

+* Simple language and backend
+* Fast enough
+* Very capable

 ## Building

-You must have a V compiler. (<vlang.io>)
+You must have a V compiler. see [vlang.io](https://vlang.io/)

 ```bash